Seven Stars Yogurts are available up and down the East Coast. Choose a state, below, to find a retail store near you.

 Is your yogurt okay for the Specific Carbohydrate Diet (SCD)?

 From my interpretation of the Diet description, our yogurt would not be suitable because we add bifidus bacteria species.
 Also, we do not incubate our yogurt for as long as they recommend and, therefore, there may be residual lactose in our product.
-The Diet stresses eating very fresh yogurt, so it seems like there is no way around making your own.

 What kind of bacteria are in your yogurt?